 If you’re looking to hit the trails and work up a sweat, Pinnacle Peak packs the heat!
 This wide switchback trail overlooks the vast and beautiful landscape of North Scottsdale’s Sonoran Desert.
 The 3.5-mile track will challenge you with an elevation gain of about 1,300 feet, but the views from the summit will really leave you breathless.
 After this caliber of workout, you deserve a hearty meal.
 Look no further than Proof at the nearby Four Seasons Resort Scottsdale.
-Pick a table on the patio, which overlooks the peak you just conquered, and order up one of their breakfast specialties like the Lemon Ricotta Blue Corn Pancakes, Green Chile Pork Benedict or Torched Maple Pecan Oatmeal.
+Pick a table on the patio, which overlooks the peak you just conquered, and order up one of their breakfast specialties like their signature Proof French Toast, Green Chile Pork Benedict or Torched Maple Pecan Oatmeal.

 Test Your Endurance

 The Brown’s Mountain Trail in Scottsdale’s McDowell Sonoran Preserve is another track with gorgeous Sonoran Desert views.
 The wide path packs the perfect amount of incline and balances the climb with plateaus for catching your breath and soaking up the views.
 From the trailhead, take the Brown’s Ranch Trail north and veer left at the Brown’s Mountain Trail.
 The gently undulating trail will give way to switchbacks as you head up the mountain to the summit.
 From the top, you can head back the way you came, or extend your run down the far side and loop back around on the Upper Ranch Trail (be sure to pick up a map at the trailhead).
 Reward yourself with a trip into nearby Cave Creek where Bryan’s Black Mountain Barbecue will satisfy your hunger with plates of pulled pork, barbeque brisket and even vegetarian “pulled squash.”